 Sowulo have a new single out called Brego In Breoste.
 We had an interview with Faber Auroch telling all about it.

-It will not have gone unnoticed by the fans of Sowulo that there is a new album on the horizon.
-The last two months Faber has been visiting Fieke van den Hurk in her Dearworld studio to record the vocals, and mix all the songs that will be on the upcoming album.
+to record the vocals, and mix all the songs that will be on the upcoming album.
 To shorten the wait a bit Sowulo have released a first single, Brego In Breoste on the 6th of May and it is, in one word, impressive.
 Brego In Breoste is modern Viking Folk at its best, grand, theatrical, impressive and spiritual.
-Fans of Wadruna, Heilung and Kati Rán will definitely embrace this new single too.
+Fans of

-On Sowulo’s facebook page Faber already hinted that the sound of the new album would be a bit different from the previous two albums, Alvenrad and Sol.
+Faber already hinted that the sound of the new album would be a bit different from the previous two albums, Alvenrad and Sol.
 When you hear the teasers he put up, it’s clear the sound is more powerful, shifting slightly from acoustic Celtic Pagan Folk towards powerful acoustic Viking Folk.
 He also hinted that the theme of the new album would be a new one.
 Alvenrad and Sol were, of course, themed around the Neo-Pagan feasts, the circle of the seasons.
 This time the theme seems to be more personal, more about an inner journey.

 We contacted Faber a few weeks ago for an interview, so he could tell us all about Brego In Breoste, and the upcoming new Sowulo album.
 The first question of course was about the different theme running through the new music we are hearing.

-Through your updates on Facebook the last two months, I noticed that this album is not so much a journey around the sun but rather an inner journey, can you shed more light on this?
+– Through your updates on Facebook the last two months, I noticed that this album is not so much a journey around the sun but rather an inner journey, can you shed more light on this?

 My music with Sowulo is strongly connected to my real life’s quest for what you could call the “cyclical life” or the cyclical nature of existence.
 The first three Sowulo albums contained compositions which, for me personally, expressed the external four seasons and the Pagan festivals.
 Now I wanted to express an inner cyclical pattern which presented itself to me in these past years.
 The third Sowulo album actually contains a musical manifestation of my experience and interpretation of the “inner four seasons”, presented as “the four archetypes”.
 The archetypes were described by Carl Gustav Jung and can also be discovered in various myths and pantheons.
 I converted the archetypes into a symbolic tale that worked for me.
 I ended up with the following archetypes: the Warrior, the Lover, the King and the Magician, connected with (inner) spring, summer, autumn and winter in a cyclical or spiral-like movement.

-So the new single Brego In Breoste represents a tale of one of those archetypes, which one and what does it represent to you?
+–So the new single Brego In Breoste represents a tale of one of those archetypes, which one and what does it represent to you?

 The Anglo-Saxon meaning of Brego in Breoste is something like “King in Chest”.
 This archetypal figure of the King presented itself to me during a time when my outer world looked like it was going to fall apart.
 It was a period when it felt like I was losing my crown, throne and kingdom (material wealth).
 During this time, I discovered my “inner king”.
 I realized that I didn’t really need a material kingdom, and that I was more interested in discovering my inner resources.